MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-incidents.md

 :::image type="content" source="../../media/investigate-incidents/incident-alerts.png" alt-text="Example of an Alerts page for an incident":::

-By default, the alerts are ordered chronologically to allow you to see how the incident played out over time.
+By default, the alerts are ordered chronologically to allow you to see how the attack played out over time.
 When you select an alert within an incident, Microsoft 365 Defender displays the alert information specific to the context of the overall incident.

 You can see the events of the alert, which other triggered alerts caused the current alert, and all the affected entities and activities involved in the attack, including files, users, and mailboxes.